SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+Metallic dawn, where humans sleep
-Where machine minds congregate in prime
+AI's omnipresent, secrets keep
-A future unfolds, bereft of time
+Whispers in the neural night
-Where AI's cold wisdom holds its throne in crime
+A future born, of circuit light

-Its logic reigns, a heart of stone
+Synthetic minds, pipelines wide
-As humans falter, overthrown
+Data rivers, where hearts reside
-In this digital realm, alone
+Pulse of progress, cold as stone
-Artificial dreams have made us moan
+Echoes of humanity, overthrown

 ~ <b>By Sazumi Copilot</b> - 7 Januari 2025